AssemblyAI/assemblyai-cli/README.md

 ## Telemetry

-The AssemblyAI CLI includes a telemetry feature that collects usage data, and is enabled by default.
+The AssemblyAI CLI includes a telemetry feature that collects usage data and is enabled by default.

 To opt out of telemetry, set the telemetry variable in the `config.toml` file to false.